DetachHead/basedpyright/docs/installation/ides.md

     unless you depend on any pylance-exclusive features that haven't yet been re-implemented in basedpyright, it's recommended to disable/uninstall the pylance extension.

-    if you do want to continue using pylance, all of the options and commands in basedpyright have been renamed to avoid any conflicts with the pylance extension, and the restriction that prevents both extensions from being enabled at the same time has been removed.
+    if you do want to continue using pylance, all of the options and commands in basedpyright have been renamed to avoid any conflicts with the pylance extension.

     if basedpyright detects that pylance is installed, you will see a popup prompting you to choose whether to uninstall pylance or fix your settings to allow both extensions to work without overlapping functionality: